 Amounts listed on the recipe card

-There are a few things to think about when frying.
-The first would be freshness.
-When you fry food, the oil creates a barrier seal, like a wall, surrounding the food you're cooking.
-This effect of frying at a high temperature keeps the oil out.
+When you fry food, the oil creates a barrier seal around the food you're cooking, like a wall.
+The effect of frying at a high temperature keeps the oil out.
+Low-temperature frying, the oil leaks into the fried oyster, creating sogginess.

-💭 Tips For Frying Oysters
+💭 Tips For Deep Frying Oysters

 Do the Sniff Check - Seafood Should Smell Like The Beautiful Sea